August 25. 2012 – November 4. 2012

 List of Artists:

-Toru Koyamada (JP), Toshiko Okanoue (JP), Jewyo Rhii (KR), Heike Bolig (DE), Jan Bunnig (DE), Sister Corita (USA), Lucy Powell(UK), Harald Degruyter and Jost Thyme (BE), Luis Camnitzer (URUGUAY/USA), Archive Collection of Les Arts Incohérents (Melton Prior Institute), Driftwood Project, Annette Krauss (DE/NL).
+Toru Koyamada (JP), Toshiko Okanoue (JP), Jewyo Rhii (KR), Heike Bolig (DE), Jan Bunnig (DE), Sister Corita (USA), Lucy Powell(UK), Harald Degruyter and Jost Thyme (BE), Luis Camnitzer (URUGUAY/USA), Archive Collection of Les Arts Incohérents (Melton Prior Institute), Driftwood Project (DE), Annette Krauss (DE/NL).
 Hwayeon Nam (KR)

 AMATUERISM is conceptualized by Miya Yoshida, co-curated by Susanne Weiss, and supported by ifa.
-The exhibition is the second thematic exhibition on the notion of amateur today.
+The exhibition is the second thematic exhibition on the notion of amateur after the venue at Arko Art Museum, Seoul in the South Korea.